JoseRZapata/data-science-project-template/docs/local_setup.md

       - Linux: `curl https://pyenv.run | bash`
       - MAC: `brew install pyenv`
       - **Check the installation version** executing in terminal: `pyenv --version` for help go to [pyenv installation help](https://github.com/pyenv/pyenv?tab=readme-ov-file#set-up-your-shell-environment-for-pyenv)
-4. Install [Python] using [Pyenv] , at this time I am using Python 3.11 (in Future, i recommend to use [UV] to manage the python versions)
+4. Install [Python] using [Pyenv], at this time I am using Python 3.11
+   (In the future, I recommend using [UV] to manage Python versions.
+UV is a faster,
+   more efficient alternative to traditional package managers and virtual environments.)
       - `pyenv install 3.11` # Install Python 3.11 in computer
       - `pyenv global 3.11` # Set Python 3.11 as global version
       - **Check the installation version** executing in terminal: `python --version`